ymode/qq/README.md

 # Setup

+⏳ Coming Soon - 🐳 A Docker Version!

 🔑 Ensure your [OpenAI](https://openai.com/api/) API Key is exported in the following format: ```export OPENAI_API_KEY=your openai key```

 💻 Automatic Setup: In your Term, paste the following